 Typefaces from 2015: Beaucoup PB (Beaucoup started as a digitization of a film typeface called Bippie by Facsimile Fonts), Luckmeister PB (offbeat, retro and cartoonish, from the vintage record cover, Music from MR. Lucky, composed and conducted by Henry Mancini), Good Grief PB (which started out as a digitization of a film typeface called Carmel by Letter Graphics), MardiKrewe PB (funky psychedelic letters, described by Phil as delightfully insane; it started as a digitization of a film typeface called MardiGras by Lettergraphics).

-Typefaces from 2016: Birthday Wish PB (beatnik style), Flawless Flygirl PB (beatnik style), Jus Hangin PB (children's script inspired by the lettering on the cover of the 1999 Counting Crows album "This Desert Life").
+Typefaces from 2016: Cat Burglar PB (inspired by the titling of a 1961 Looney Tunes cartoon called "The Pied Piper of Guadalupe"), Birthday Wish PB (beatnik style), Flawless Flygirl PB (beatnik style), Jus Hangin PB (children's script inspired by the lettering on the cover of the 1999 Counting Crows album "This Desert Life").

 Scott Soker runs Smoke Signal Design in Poplar, MT.
-Scott designed War Club Typeface (2014), a rounded spurred hand-crafted typeface family with regular, rough and textured styles.
-He specializes in hand-crafted lettering.
-Behance link.
+Scott designed War Club Typeface (2014), a rounded spurred handcrafted typeface family with regular, rough and textured styles.
+He specializes in handcrafted lettering.
 [Google] [More] ⦿

 Graphic designer in Bozeman, MT.
 He created some nice posters that explain the different features of typefaces as well as the classification of types: Anatomy, [continued], Modern typefaces, Old style typefaces, Sans serif, Slab serif, Transitional typefaces.
 [Google] [More] ⦿